SimpleStack/simplestack.github.io/index2.md

 ---
 ## Introduction

-[SimpleStack.Orm](https://github.com/SimpleStack/simplestack.orm) is a layer on top of the wonderful [Dapper](https://github.com/StackExchange/dapper-dot-net/) project that generate SQL queries based on lambda expressions.
+[SimpleStack.Orm](https://github.com/SimpleStack/simplestack.orm) is a layer on top of the wonderfull [Dapper](https://github.com/StackExchange/dapper-dot-net/) project that generate SQL queries based on lambda expressions.
 It is designed to persist POCO classes with a minimal amount of intrusion and configuration.
 All the generated sql queries are using parameters to improve performance and security.

 Main objectives: